rameshbalan/bioinfo/group1/index.md

 > Find the orthologs among the 5 species of beetles and annotate the orthologs.

 ### Project Workflow:
-- Step 1: Construct a _de novo_ transcriptome assembly.
+- __Step 1:__ Construct a _de novo_ transcriptome assembly.
 	~~a.
 Run Trinity to construct a primary assembly.~~
 	b.
 Run BUSCO to check the quality of the assembly.
 Use `BUSCO`.
-- Step 2: Filter the low expression transcripts.
+- __Step 2:__ Filter the low expression transcripts.
 	a.
 Quantify the expression for each gene.
 Use `salmon`
 	b.
 Retain transcripts with a minimum of _5 TPM_.
 Write a `python` script.
 	c.
 Run BUSCO to check the quality of the assembly.
 Use `BUSCO`.
-- Step 3: Identify the coding regions.
+- __Step 3:__ Identify the coding regions.
 	a.
 Using generated transcriptome from the previous step, run LongOrfs with threshold set to at least 100 aa length for each ORF.
-Use `TransDecoder.LongOrfs`.
+Use `TransDecoder.LongOrfs`
 	b.
 Using the predicted peptide sequences (`.pep` file) run BLASTP against _Tribolium castaneum_ protein sequences.
 Use `makeblastdb` and `blastp`.
 	```bash
 	# Get the sequence file.